-IF the required information is not provided, the presumption of ownership issued to determine the value of resources.
+If the required information is not provided, the presumption of ownership is used to determine the value of resources.

-Once the rebuttal evidence is submitted, the Resource Unit at the DHS Central office determines who owns the funds in the joint account and documents the findings for the record.
+Once the rebuttal evidence is submitted, the agency representative determines who owns the funds in the joint account and documents the findings for the record.